john-l-hansen/lindy-ladow-coaching-website/src/content/pages/about.md

 Through my own experience, education and passion for leading edge creation I use intuition, hign level complex pattern recognition and various tools that I have discovered on my path to guide my clients to more abundance in whatever form they desire.

-Born and raised an entrepreneur I am always facinated with business and as an empath I want to help people.
+Born and raised as an entrepreneur I am facinated with business.
+As an empath my desire is to help people become the best version of themselves.

 Education: Organizational Communication, Continuous Classes, Seminars, Training Events, Coaches and Trainers.